 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-HIGH_CARD_SIMULATION is available in a C version and a C++ version and a FORTRAN90 version and a FORTRAN77 version and a MATLAB version.
+HIGH_CARD_SIMULATION is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version.

 BROWNIAN_MOTION_SIMULATION, a MATLAB program which simulates Brownian motion in an M-dimensional region.

 COIN_SIMULATION, a MATLAB library which looks at ways of simulating or visualizing the results of many tosses of a fair or biased coin.

 DICE_SIMULATION, a MATLAB program which simulates N tosses of M dice, making a histogram of the results.

 DUEL_SIMULATION, a MATLAB program which simulates N repetitions of a duel between two players, each of whom has a known firing accuracy.